-As the Souhern Hemisphere settles into winter, this is a good time to head to Peru, especially if you are thinking of visiting Machu Picchu.
+As the Southern Hemisphere settles into winter, this is a good time to head to Peru, especially if you are thinking of visiting Machu Picchu.
 The weather is dry and hopefully you will get to see that amazing view.
-Contrary to some reports the Machu Picchu Trail is open to tourists, although you will have to get an official guide and join a tour.
-Alternatively, you can also catch the train.
+Why not catch the train.
 Machu Picchu is not the only ancient site in Peru.
 Read our 7 Ancient Peru Sites away from Machu Picchu.

 Where to Go in July – in Europe

 With a population of just over 50,000 and around 80,000 sheep, the eight Faroe islands constitute as far from the madding crowd as you can get in Europe.
 And with return flights from Edinburgh with Atlantic Airways getting there is easy.
 St Olav’s Day is the National Holiday held on 29 July, when the capital Tórshavn fills with people in national dress, along with dancing and singing.
 With long days, short nights and fair – for the Faroe Islands – weather, this is a great time to visit.
 For more ideas on what to do on the Faroe Islands, read Mark Bibby Jackson’s Faroe Islands Holiday: Sounds of Silence.

 Where to Go in July in the UK

 If you are planning to stay in the UK, we suggest you head to the Isle of Wight for its July Festival season.
 The Isle of Wight Festival might be over but there is still the Mardi Gras, Cowes Week and the Ventnor Fringe to enjoy.
 And on your way why not take a trip through the New Forest and pop in on the Lymington Seafood Festival.